 Are you stuck for something to write in the “Professional Profile” part of your resume?
 Have you, after minutes – or perhaps hours – of indecision, watched yourself type: “I am a hard-working…” or “dynamic”, err… “team-player”?

-After all, you’ve seen those words on resumes of other people; surely they must work?
+After all, you’ve seen those words on other people’s resumes; surely they must work?

-Well, guess what?
-You’ve just placed your resume into the pile of all those other, unimaginative, grey job applications that make recruiters’ eyes glaze over and their hand reach for the shredder.
+Well, by doing so, you’ve just placed your resume into the pile of all those other unimaginative, grey job applications that make recruiters’ eyes glaze over and their mouse reach for the rubbish icon.

-Have you lead teams?
+Have you led teams?
 Delivered projects before deadlines?
 Negotiated deals skilfully?
 Great.
-Give examples and let the results you’ve produced speak on your behalf.
+Give examples and let the achievements you’ve produced speak on your behalf.